linusshops/common/README.md

 }(jQuery, linus.common || {}));
 ```

-Read the source for `Helper/Csp.php` for more information about the
-methods available to the backend.
-Read the source for `linus/common.js`g for
+Read the source for `linus/common.js` for
 more information about the methods available to the frontend.

 *No more messy script tags in templates with PHP embedded within inline